 For example: you have an interest in a business decision the employee is likely to make or influence.

 If you are a business associate (e.g. supplier or tenderer), consequences may apply if you act contrary to:

 - any Victorian government supplier code of conduct.

 Avoid making multiple offers

 If you make multiple gift offers the overall effect may raise integrity issues.

-For further information about the our policy please email firstname.lastname@example.org
+For further information about our policy please email firstname.lastname@example.org

-Our agencies have similar obligations about gift offers.
+Our agencies have similar obligations regarding gift offers.
 On Board offers a model policy, declaration form and register.
 It also has guidance notes.
 Visit Boards and governance - gifts, benefits and hospitality